 In the Beginning Was the Word

-That’s what Hebrews 1 is all about: this final word of God, Jesus Christ.
-In summary, chapter 1 says that the Son of God is the heir of all things (v.
-2), he made the world (v.
-2), he is the radiance of God’s glory and the exact representation of God’s nature (v.
-3), he upholds all things by the word of his power (v.
-3), he made purification for sins (v.
-3), he sat down at the right hand of God’s majesty (v.
-3), and he is greater than any angel (v.
-4) because angels worship him (v.
-6).
-He is the mighty God (v.
-8).
+That’s what Hebrews 1 is all about: this final Word of God, Jesus Christ.
+In summary, chapter 1 says that the Son of God is the heir of all things (verse 2), he made the world (verse 2), he is the radiance of God’s glory and the exact representation of God’s nature (verse 3), he upholds all things by the word of his power (verse 3), he made purification for sins (verse 3), he sat down at the right hand of God’s majesty (verse 3), and he is greater than any angel (verse 4) because angels worship him (verse 6).
+He is the mighty God (verse 8).